 NEXT GENS

-In 2019 I established a fund to support the next generation of investigative reporters in Chicago and Illinois, and since then have given $343,420 total to four institutions:
+In 2019 I established a fund to support the next generation of investigative reporters in Chicago and Illinois, and since then have given $454,420 total to fund paid internships, j-school scholarships, and training.
+My current priorities are:

-+ IRE/NICAR ($56,790), to fund starting journalists, preferably from Illinois, at conferences and boot camps;
++ IRE/NICAR to fund training for starting journalists, preferably from Illinois, at conferences and boot camps;

 I made these donations as a "learning what works" prelude to sustained support for the young reporters who represent our industry's future and my home town's best hope for public service, watchdog, and social justice investigative journalism.